npalomin/georeferencing-and-mapping-fame-data/README.md

 All these transformations can be further tweaked according to the 'cartographer's' preference.
 For advice on this you can check the making maps recommendations checklist by John Krygier and Denis Wood ['Making Maps Is Hard'](https://www.researchgate.net/profile/John_Krygier/publication/307640488_Making_Maps_A_Visual_Guide_to_Map_Design_for_GIS_3rd_Edition/links/57ce947608ae582e06934004/Making-Maps-A-Visual-Guide-to-Map-Design-for-GIS-3rd-Edition.pdf?origin=publication_detail)(p.
 24-25).

 The resultant map doesn't meet the purpose of identifying spatial concentration of activites per code.
-This is because the datast we are using contains 351 categories wich are represented as 10 individual categories plus 1 'OTHERS' that groups the remaining 341.
-This can be improved by categorizing the values in upto '11' categories.
+This is because the datast we are using contains 351 categories wich are represented as 10 individual categories plus 1 'OTHERS' category that groups the remaining 341.
+This can be improved by categorizing the records in upto '11' categories.
 The best way to do this process is to go back to the excel file and add a column with this information for every row and then follow the same workflow.

 [![Image from Gyazo](https://i.gyazo.com/e48c89f91de2513d495bc6f759c8da58.png)](https://gyazo.com/e48c89f91de2513d495bc6f759c8da58)